aaron-scheffler/Aaron-Scheffler.github.io/publications.md

 * Naples, A., Webb, S., __Scheffler, A.__, Senturk, D., Levine, A. (2018).
 A repeatability analysis of EEG biomarkers in the Autism Biomarker Consortium trial.

 * Dickinson, A., DiStefano, C., Tran, X., __Scheffler, A.__,  Senturk, D. , Jeste, S. (2018).
 Interhemispheric oscillatory connectivity in infants with Autism Spectrum Disorder.

-* Wiedhaas, J., __Scheffler, A.__, Telesca, D. (2018).
-Germline microRNA signatures predict toxicity in response to immunotherapy in a mixed cancer cohort.

 * Senturk, D. and __Scheffler, A.__ (2018).
 Modeling longitudinal trends in Event Related Potentials (ERPs). (book chapter)